Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

-In the multireference configuration interaction method, the size of the CI Hamiltonian increases exponentially with the number of molecular orbitals in the system.
+In the multi-reference CI method, the size of the Hamiltonian matrix increases exponentially with the number of molecular orbitals in the system.
 Also, accurate correlated results can only be obtained if sufficient number of reference configurations are included in the calculations.
 In our calculations, we have included those configurations which are dominant in the wave functions of excited states for a given absorption peak.
-Also, for ground state calculations, we included configurations until the total energy converges within a pre-defined tolerance.
-Table \ref{tab:energies} shows the average number of reference configurations and average number of total configurations involved in the CI calculations of various isomers.
+Also, for ground state calculations, we included configurations until the total energy converges within a predefined tolerance.
+Table \ref{tab:energies} shows the average number of total configurations involved in the CI calculations of various isomers.
 For a given isomer, the average is calculated across different irreducible representations needed in these symmetry adapted calculations of the ground and various excited states.
 For the simplest cluster, the total configurations are about half a million and for the biggest cluster considered here, it is around four million for each symmetry subspace of Al$_{5}$.
 The superiority of our calculations can also be judged from the correlation energy defined here (\emph{cf.} Table \ref{tab:energies}), which is the difference in the total energy of a system at the MRSDCI level and the Hartree-Fock level.
 The correlation energy per atom seems to be quite high for all the clusters, making our calculations stand out among other electronic structure calculations, especially single reference DFT based calculations.